harnettd/product-review-card/README.md

 ### Continued development

 - I used Bootstrap 5 to define a responsive grid.
 No doubt, there are alternatives that I should learn to use as well.
+  - **Version 2 update:** Rather than use Bootstrap 5, I used Flexbox instead.
+The resulting html and css code is actually a lot simpler.
 - This is the first time that I used a media query---a pretty simple one at that.
 I plan to learn more about how and why media queries are used in web pages.

 ### Useful resources